willgoldby/Machine-learning-infographic/README.md

 # Overview

-This is the repository for a class I took at Carnegie Mellon University titled Programming Usable Interfaces.
+This is the repository for a class I took at Carnegie Mellon University titled **Programming Usable Interfaces**.
 The class provided a robust and in-depth introduction to user interfaces and user experiences.
 The lab section taught HTML, CSS, and Javascript.

 # Website overview